a2k11/next-connect/README.md

      https://nodejs.org/api/cli.html#cli_unhandled_rejections_mode , added new flag to
      dev script in package.json for unhandled rejections, created the signin page with same template as signup page, added axios call to backend for sign in
+  - defined signout with auth function call, importing auth initial props into each page for navbar to be in correct state
   -